polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 4. *What about all the other options around input matrices such as strides and transpose?*  These all are cleanly expressed via memrefs' [affine layout map discussed above](#a-quick-detour-into-affine-map-layouts).
-We also haven't considered the \alpha and \beta arguments for DGEMM (it's really C =
+We haven't considered the \alpha and \beta arguments for DGEMM though (it's really C = \alpha\*A\*B +
-\alpha\*A\*B + \beta\*C) - we've actually assumed \alpha = \beta = 1.
-In fact,
+\beta\*C) - we've actually assumed \alpha = \beta = 1.
+In fact, MLIR's pattern
-MLIR's pattern rewrites can fold and optimize away code/nests when \alpha or
-\beta are 0 or 1.
+rewrites can fold and optimize away code/nests when \alpha or \beta are 0 or 1.
+Overall, these aspects are something to keep in mind before making a complete/exact comparison.

-5. *How do we determine the good parameter values?* The work by [Low et al. ACM TOMS 2016](https://dl.acm.org/citation.cfm?id=2925987) is on analytical modeling to derive good parameter values.
+5. *How do we determine good or the optimal parameter values?* The work by [Low et al.  ACM TOMS 2016](https://dl.acm.org/citation.cfm?id=2925987) is on analytical modeling to derive good parameter values (the derived formulae are pretty straightforward to just plug values from hardware resources into).
 Besides such analytical modeling, there is a lot of room to play here depending on how powerful the generative infrastructure is, and to what extent we would like to generalize this approach beyond the domain considered here.

 ## Reproducing these Results